 If I have said it once, I have said it a hundred times.
 I am an introvert.
 But I love helping others and will always come running when a friend or family member is in need.
 However, getting me out of my comfort zone is a challenge.
 I am not usually one to strike up a conversation with a stranger, but I have always wanted to share my good fortune with others in more meaningful ways.
 When Frost asked me to help spread cheer with small acts of kindness and generosity, I was all too eager to push myself out of my confort zone to spread a little winter cheer with strangers.

-Over the week between Christmas and New Years, I took to my favorite places around town with my kids in tow to spread a little cheer.
+Between Christmas and New Years, I visited my favorite places around town with my kids to spread some cheer.
 Little did I realize that while making someone’s day brighter, I would also get a jolly feeling deep inside.
-An optimisim boost if you will.
+An optimism boost, if you will.

 Coffee for the Community

-First up I asked the two women doing some last minute holiday shopping if I could buy their coffee and snack at the coffee shop.
-They were so suprised and giddy with the offer.
+First, I asked two women doing some last minute holiday shopping if I could buy their coffee and snack.
+They were so surprised and giddy with the offer.
 Many thanks were given, but the smiles on their faces and sheer awe struck looks were amazing to see.
 Not only did they appreciate the small gesture, but they then turned around and purchased the coffee for the man behind them in line.
 A chain reaction of good cheer that started with just the smallest of gestures.

 With a smile on my face, I headed to another coffee shop to spread even more cheer and kindness.
 While there I ran into a neighbor who lives down the street that I have never introduced myself to.
-So with my new sense of community I took the plunge and said hello and offered to buy him a cup of coffee.
-That little gesture turned into a 10 minute conversation about how our kids actually went to the same preschool and opened the doors for a new friendship.
+So with my new sense of community I took the plunge, said hello, and offered to buy his coffee.
+That little gesture turned into a 10 minute conversation about how our kids actually went to the same preschool.
+This really opened the doors for a new friendship!

 Not only did that small act of generosity turn into a conversation with a neighbor, but later than evening when back at home, I found a box of chocolates on my doorstep with a note from him and his family.
 It’s amazing how such a small act leaves such a lasting impression.
 Not only that, but how buying a simple cup of coffee can make others want to pay it forward to others.
 It’s like a domino effect of happiness!